 The municipality has adopted operations and maintenance plans for water and sanitation; however, because of the thickness of the plan due to different activities in the section it is impossible to include it in IDP.
 The approval of maintenance plans is delegated to the affected Deputy Municipal Managers.
-Soft copies of the O& M plans will be attached as an annexure "L" to the Draft IDP Review 2020/2021.
+Soft copies of the O& M plans are attached to the IDP as adopted by the Executive Management Committee at the commencement of each financial year.